Reiryoku-Technologies/Apollo/README.md

-This library gives its best when used with [Mida](https://github.com/Reiryoku-Technologies/Mida), the JavaScript framework to operate in global financial markets, which can be used with Apollo to create expert advisors and perform market analysis based on macroeconomic data.
+This library gives its best when used with [Mida](https://github.com/Reiryoku-Technologies/Mida), the JavaScript framework to operate in global financial markets which can be used with Apollo to create expert advisors and perform market analysis based on macroeconomic data.

 ## Usage